w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains, usually using the ink! smart contract language.
-On Ethereum, smart contracts can call each other, however are fixed on-chain to the domain of Ethereum.
+On Ethereum, smart contracts can call each other; however, they are fixed on-chain to the domain of Ethereum.
 On Polkadot, smart contracts can call each other in the same parachain and across parachains.

-On Polkadot, developers have the option of either using smart contracts, calling extrinsics from pallets which modify the chain's state in some particular way, or merely using Polkadot's RPC to directly retrieve and act on chain information.
+On Polkadot, developers have the option of either using smart contracts, calling extrinsics from pallets that modify the chain's state in some particular way or merely use Polkadot's RPC to directly retrieve and act on-chain information.
 DApps on Polkadot are often composed of these multiple components working together to modify, retrieve, and watch state changes live as they happen.